followmyutopia/devextreme-documentation/concepts/00 Getting Started/01 Installation/01 Local Scripts.md

 [note]Globalize scripts need to go _before_ DevExtreme scripts.

-Reference the JSZip library if you use the [client-side export feature](/Documentation/Guide/Widgets/DataGrid/Client-Side_Export/) in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) and [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) widgets.
+Reference the JSZip library if you use the [client-side exporting feature](/Documentation/Guide/Widgets/DataGrid/Client-Side_Exporting/) in the [DataGrid](/Documentation/ApiReference/UI_Widgets/dxDataGrid/) and [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) widgets.

     <!--HTML-->
     <!-- JSZip library -->